Cauliflower Nuggets (Vegan, Gluten-Free)

-Also try Baked Tofu Nuggets.
+Also, try Baked Tofu Nuggets.

 It is easy to make!
 I left the yeast flakes as optional for those who are on a yeast-free diet but yeast flakes really enhance the flavor!

-How To Make Cauliflower Nuggets?
+How to Make Cauliflower Nuggets?

-- Place cauliflower florets in a bowl, toss with mayonnaise and set aside.
+- Place cauliflower florets in a bowl, toss with mayonnaise, and set aside.

 Other Vegan Recipes To Try